 In the 1920s there were about 200,000 farm families in Indiana each having about 160-240 acres of land.
 All members of the family were expected to help with maintaining the farmstead.
 Daily chores included milking, gathering eggs, taking care of the livestock, maintaining buildings and machines, food preparations, and housekeeping.
 Community and neighbors were important because families relied on other families for help on their farms and for entertainment.

-There are several chores that occurred daily but many farm jobs were done seasonally.
+There were several chores that occurred daily but many farm jobs were done seasonally.
 The four seasons in this area provided a variety of work for a farm family to do.

 Spring was a time for getting ready for the new farming season.
 Plowing and planting of crops were done.
 Getting the horses back into the work routine was a slow process so they wouldn’t get sore or hurt.
 Animal breeding took place and even the youngest members of the family helped care for the baby animals.
 This was also the time to get the farm looking orderly again.
 Mending fences, repairing machinery, and repainting buildings were common tasks.
 Children were getting out of school at this point and could help out more on the farm.